Keyboard shortcuts

 • all contacts in the relevant service group are set to Absent3.

-Note: to ensure smooth processing of alarms, it is important that there are always enough contacts in a call list/service group.
+Note: To ensure smooth alarm processing, always include enough contacts in a call list/service group.

 The alarm dialler reports the system failure No one scheduled to the call list/service group Administrators.

-Note: it is necessary that there are contacts with the role Administrator in the alarm dialler and that their phone number is entered.
+Note: You must add contacts with the role Administrator to the alarm dialler and enter their phone numbers.